-These documents are designed to automatically fold and process letters of various sizes and can be set for a variety of folding options, including single, letter, double parallel and more.
+These machines are designed to fold and process letters of various sizes automatically and can be set for several folding options, including single, letter and double parallel.

-Desktop models perform a variety of simple folds but require you to insert mail into envelopes manually.
+Desktop models perform simple folds but require you to insert mail into envelopes manually.
 Larger models fold letters and insert them into envelopes.
-The most comprehensive folding equipment folds mail, stuffs envelopes, prints addresses and metering postage.
+The most comprehensive folding equipment folds mail, stuffs envelopes, prints addresses and meters postage.
 Many can process up to several thousand documents per hour.

 Price range: $100 to $15,000

 While most personal computers and printers can handle addressing and printing small volumes of mail, a business that sends a high volume of mail each month may need a specialty printer.

 These printers are designed to print and address mailers of various types, from envelopes to direct mail postcards.
 Smaller models print labels based on your postage meter; larger printers can process as many as 15,000 addresses per hour for mail and packages of varying shapes and sizes.
 Specialty mail printers integrate with your mailing software and comply with barcode regulations.

 Tip: If you’re updating equipment and need to get rid of old printers, consider recycling, using an e-waste collection center, donating or selling.

 Inserting individual items into envelopes and then sealing those envelopes can be among the most tedious, time-consuming aspects of mailing.
 Sealing equipment alleviates this burden for your business.